AdventHealth Orlando: 2020-present

 In early October 2020, Rob Deininger was named president and CEO of AdventHealth Orlando.
 He took office on November 9.

 During the COVID-19 pandemic the medical facility had 1,400 beds.

 On October 21, a 1,800 solar panel carport was installed at AdventHealth Orlando on top of its McRae parking garage.
-It can charge over thirty-two electric cars.
-It will create 1.3 million kilowatts yearly and will save over $4.6 million in energy costs.
+It will charge over thirty-two electric cars, create 1.3 million kilowatts yearly, and save over $4.6 million in energy costs.

+On December 16, frontline workers at the hospital received the Pfizer-BioNTech COVID-19 vaccine.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Orlando.

 On October 12, 2021, a construction crane collapsed onto a parking garage that was being built at the AdventHealth Orlando campus.
 One construction worker was taken to Orlando Regional Medical Center with traumatic injuries.

-In May 13, 2022, AdventHealth Orlando bought a second helicopter, they are both stationed in a 7,000 square foot hangar that is being leased at Orlando Executive Airport.
-It also renovated an adjacent 10,000 square foot building to be used as an office for the Flight 1 programme and a simulator for training the flight and ground rescue fleets.
+On May 13, 2022, AdventHealth Orlando bought a second helicopter, they are both stationed in a 7000 sqfoot hangar that is being leased at Orlando Executive Airport.
+It also renovated an adjacent 10000 sqfoot building to be used as an office for the Flight 1 programme and a simulator for training the flight and ground rescue fleets.
 The renovations were finished in 2023.
 The reason for adding a second helicopter in 2022, Flight 1 transported 1,000 patients to AdventHealth hospitals in Florida in 2021.

 In early February 2023, Loma Linda University School of Medicine partnered with AdventHealth Orlando, which will allow students to complete their third and fourth years at the hospital.